pink88/Tuiss2HA/README.md

 ## Troubleshooting ##
 - The Bluetooth module built into a Raspberry Pi 4B does not work, I use a couple ESP32 devices with Bluetooth proxy software installed (See here)
-- Sometimes the devices take a few attempts to connect, so expect some delay to commmands
+- Sometimes the devices take a few attempts to connect, so expect some delay to commmands (though much improved from HA 2023-07 onwards)
-- Sometimes a device will fair to opperate, this is a known bug and I am trying to debug, though It appears to be caused by the EPS32 software or the HomeAssistant bluetooth integration